-Under Tex.
+Evidence that the parent did one or more of the following does not constitute clear and convincing evidence sufficient to make a finding under Tex.
 Fam.
-Code § 161.001(c), courts are prohibited from making findings and ordering termination under Tex.
+Code § 161.001(b):

+- The parent homeschooled the child; - The parent is economically disadvantaged; - The parent has been charged with a nonviolent misdemeanor (other than one listed in Tex.
+Penal Code Title 5 or 6, or one that involves family violence as defined by Tex.
 Fam.
-Code § 161.001(b) based on evidence that the parent homeschooled the child, is economically disadvantaged, has been charged with a nonviolent misdemeanor (other than one listed in Tex.
-Penal Code Title 5 or 6, or involves family violence as defined by Tex.
+Code § 71.004); - The parent administered low-THC cannabis to a child for whom the low-THC cannabis was prescribed; - The parent declined immunization for a child for reasons of conscience, including religious belief; - The parent allowed a child to engage in age appropriate independent activities; or - The parent sought a second opinion for a child's medical care or transferred a child's medical care to a new provider.
+Tex.
 Fam.
-Code § 71.004), administered low-THC cannabis to a child for whom the low-THC cannabis was prescribed, or for declining immunization for a child for reasons of conscience, including religious belief.
-However, Tex.
+Code § 161.001(c).

+However, the Department may offer evidence of the actions described in Tex.
 Fam.
-Code § 161.001(e) allows the Department to offer evidence of the actions described in Tex.
-Fam.
 Code § 161.001(c) as part of an action to terminate the parent-child relationship.

-Also, new Tex.
+Tex.
 Fam.
+Code § 161.001(e).

-Code § 161.206(a-1) now restricts courts from terminating the parental rights of a parent unless the court finds by clear and convincing evidence grounds for termination for that parent.
+Also, Tex.
+Fam.
+Code § 161.206(a-1) restricts courts from terminating the parental rights of a parent unless the court finds by clear and convincing evidence grounds for termination for that parent.